amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 - What would you like to get out of the workshop?
 - What is your experience with coding and APIs?

+## Workshop Overview

+Because participants may have different skill levels, we want you to go through this workshop with a specific use case that you'd like to apply your knowledge to.
+Write down one or two ways you would like to use the Figshare API.
+Here are some starter ideas:
+- Download metadata from my account or my repository for reporting or analysis purposes
+- Upload harvested metadata in batch
+- Download metadata and associated reuse metrics for reporting purposes
+- Upload metadata and files through the API as part of an automated process
+- Build the initial components to complete a custom web interface.

 ## Technology Check

 ### Software